lmirosevic/GBVersionTracking/README.md

 GBVersionTracking
 ============

-Track the history of different versions and builds of your app a user has installed or updated to in the past
+Track which versions of your iOS app a user has previously installed.

 Usage
 ------------